Respiratory illnesses (including SARS-CoV-2/COVID-19)

 (required while providing direct care (within 1 meter) for patients with suspected or confirmed respiratory illness)

-Before undertaking any procedure, staff should assess any likely blood and body fluid exposure risk and ensure PPE is worn that provides adequate protection against the risks associated with the procedure or task being undertaken.
+Before undertaking any procedure, staff should assess any likely blood and body fluid exposure risk and ensure that PPE is worn that provide adequate protection against the risks associated with the procedure or task being undertaken.

 If there is no direct contact with the patient or their environment, gloves, eye protection and aprons/gowns are not required.